 Mary Stuyvesant – American Beauty Guru of the 1940’s

-Mary Stuyvesant is famous these days for her wonderful 1940’s makeup and hair tutorial films on the Glamour Daze YouTube channel.
-She was possibly the first high profile television beauty guru.
+Mary Stuyvesant, now famous for her How to be Pretty and 1940’s makeup tutorial films on the Glamour Daze YouTube channel.
 Yet, until recently, she was all but forgotten and so little is known about her.

 Mary Stuyvesant hailed from England.
 She was seen regularly during the early 1940’s, by those at least who had a television, on channels across America.
 Her programs consisted of makeup and good grooming tutorials.